Performance Guide#

 2. Multi-stage pipeline with gvadetect and gvaclassify#

 The rules outlined above can be combined to create multi-stage pipelines.
-For example, the first two inference stages can use GPU and NPU devices with VA backend.
-The third element may use CPU device, after the video stream is copied from device memory (VAMemory) to system memory.
+For example, the first two inference stages can use GPU and NPU devices with the VA backend.
+The third element may use CPU device, after the video stream is copied from the device memory (VAMemory) to the system memory.

 gst-launch-1.0 filesrc location=${VIDEO_FILE} ! parsebin ! vah264dec ! "video/x-raw(memory:VAMemory)" ! \